Introduction

 For example:

-- Re-export rules may continue to apply after importation
+- Re-export restrictions may continue to apply after lawful importation.

 United States – ITAR & EAR

-The United States maintains some of the strictest defence export laws globally.
-High-performance Generation 3 image intensifier tubes, in-service military night vision systems and all other Commercial Image Intensifier Tubes are regulated under:
+The United States maintains some of the most comprehensive defence export control frameworks in the world.
+US-Manufactured Generation 3 image intensifier tubes, commercial image intensifier tubes (NNVT, Photonis), military issued night vision systems, thermal imaging devices, and associated technical data may be regulated under:

 - International Traffic in Arms Regulations (ITAR)